ebozonne/smartHRT-card/README.md

 > [!IMPORTANT]
 > If you install the card **manually** (copying to `/config/www/`), make sure to place the **`translations/`** folder next to `smarthrt-card.js`.
 Without this folder, entity keys for different languages will not load.

-### Changelog

-**1.0.2** — Automatic selection of entity suffixes based on the Home Assistant interface language (`translations/*.json` files, fallback to English).
-Machine state labels use SmartHRT's built-in translations by language.

 ## ⚙️ Configuration (YAML)

 Once installed, you can add the card to your dashboard using the manual (YAML) editor.